vic3lord/vic3lord.github.io/content/about.md

 Striving for data-driven organizations Or also designed the BI and data engineering practices, data-pipelines, dashboards and tools helping organizations emitting data to lakes and warehouses by providing libraries and SDKs to interact with massive data needs.
+> Pipelines written in Apache-beam, dashboards with Apache Superset or Metabase, headless BI for frontends and other needs implemented with cube.dev

 ### SRE lead at Torq